 - Add a bit of Worcestershire sauce to add more flavor.

 - Whip up a a batch and bake or air fry them.

 The opportunities are endless I tell you!
-This is all you need to mix together, we will walk you through the steps here.
+This is all you need to mix together, seen below, we will walk you through the steps below in the recipe card.